 Repair of a historic window is the best first step when confronted with a damaged or deteriorated unit.
-If after careful evaluation, window frames and sash are so deteriorated they need replacement, they should be duplicated.
+If after careful evaluation, window frames and sash are so deteriorated they need replacement, new windows may be installed.

 Replacement windows must be selected with care.
 They should generally match the original sash, pane size, configuration, glazing, materials, muntin and mullion detailing, and profile.
 Small differences between replacement and historic windows can make big differences in appearance.